MacLLL/SELC/README.md

 ## Usage
-For example, to train the model using SELC under class-conditional noise in the paper, run the following commands:
+For example, to train the model using SELC under class-conditional noise in the paper, run the following commands (Note that you need to download the CIFAR-10 and CIFAR-100 datasets first):
 ```train
 python3 train_cifar_with_SELC.py
 ```